qwopqwop200/GPTQ-for-LLaMa/README.md

 **This code is based on [GPTQ](https://github.com/IST-DASLab/gptq)**

 ## New Features
+**Changed to use only pytorch instead of the current cuda kernel.
+It has no impact on memory usage.
+There is a slowdown below 128 length, but much faster at 128 and above.**

 Changed to support new features proposed by [GPTQ](https://github.com/IST-DASLab/gptq#new-features).

 * Slightly adjusted preprocessing of C4 and PTB for more realistic evaluations (used in our updated results); can be activated via the flag --new-eval.